Ross Hauser, MD., Danielle R. Steilen-Matias, MMS, PA-C

 Catastrophizing thoughts and central sensitization = catastrophic results and opioid dependence after knee replacement

-Researchers in Canada writing in the Journal of Pain Research found pain catastrophizing reflects a patient’s anxious preoccupation with pain, inability to inhibit pain-related fears, amplification of the significance of pain and a sense of helplessness regarding pain.
-(16)
+Researchers in Canada writing in the Journal of Pain Research found pain catastrophizing reflects a patient’s anxious preoccupation with pain, inability to inhibit pain-related fears, amplification of the significance of pain, and a sense of helplessness regarding pain.
+(23)

 Catastrophizing thoughts are unrealistic beliefs that only the worst can happen.
-A person who goes into any medical treatments believing it will not work is at a significant disadvantage.
+A person who goes into any medical treatment believing it will not work is at a significant disadvantage.
 A patient should relay these thoughts to his/her doctor so that appropriate action can be taken.
-For some patients counseling will be effective, for some therapy, for some prayer.
+For some patients, counseling will be effective, for some therapy, for some prayer.
 The patients must be made aware of options that will help them move from hopelessness to cautious optimism.